Black Americans played pivotal, often unsung role in Pride movement

-As Pride Month arrives, advocates want to shine a light on the central role Black Americans played in the fight for LGBTQ rights.
+As Pride Month arrives, advocates want to shine a light on the central role Black Americans have had in the fight for LGBTQ rights.

-From the beginnings of the Pride movement through the HIV/AIDS epidemic, Black activists have played pivotal roles.
+From the beginning of the Pride movement through the HIV/AIDS epidemic, Black activists have played pivotal roles.

 And with the LGBTQ community under attack from new state laws, advocates want to bring attention to the devastating effects of the limits and the erasure of LGBTQ history on youths.

-The first Pride Month was held in New York in 1970 in response to the 1969 Stonewall Rebellion.
+The first Pride Month was in 1970 in New York in response to the 1969 Stonewall Rebellion.
 Those protests, along with the subsequent Pride Month celebrations, were the work of Black Americans, said Marlon M. Bailey, a Black queer theorist who studies Black LGBTQ cultural formations, sexual health and HIV/AIDS prevention.

 “We have to do digging to see that actually, there were Black and Latinx LGBTQ people who were at the center of those rebellions,” Bailey told The Hill.
 “But a lot of … telling of LGBT rights and progress toward liberation is constantly being told as a white queer narrative, as opposed to a Black and brown and Indigenous narrative that is more accurate to what contributions that Black LGBTQ people have played.”